edraj/dmart/readme.md

   - Changes on entries are recorded for audit and tracking.
   - Structured content: Each structured json content (payload) is associated with a pre-defined json schema stored under the schema section in the space.
   - Arbitrary attachments: An entity could have attachments (binary or otherwise)
-- Entries are stord and orgazined on the file-system (folder-based routes/structure)
+- Entries are stord and orgazined arbitrary hierarchical folder structure (aka categories) on the file-system.
+Facilitating folder-based routes.

 ## API layer (REST-like, JSON-API)